 As alderman, Jack works closely with neighborhood associations, community organizations, the St. Louis Metropolitan Police Department, and neighborhood taxing districts to make responsible investments to enhance safety and wellness in the 7th Ward.
 These include support for community and recreation centers, improved lighting, enhanced camera systems, and secondary patrols to help keep neighbors well and neighborhoods safe.

 FORWARD-LOOKING ECONOMIC DEVELOPMENT

-The 7th Ward is the front door to St. Louis and home to many of the region’s most iconic institutions, including the Gateway Arch, Busch Stadium, and the historic Anheuser-Busch Brewery.
-As an alderman, Jack has fought for tax dollars to be reinvested into the neighborhoods of the 7th Ward and has secured hundreds of millions of dollars in private investments, bringing good paying jobs and small businesses to the community.
+The 8th Ward is the front door to St. Louis and home to many of the region’s most iconic institutions, including the Gateway Arch, Busch Stadium, and Soulard Farmer's Market.
+As an alderman, Jack has fought for tax dollars to be reinvested into the neighborhoods of the 8th Ward and has secured hundreds of millions of dollars in private investments, bringing good paying jobs and small businesses to the community.

 Enterprise Center Improvements, $100 million in renovations to the City-owned facility that is home to the St. Louis Blues.
 As a result of the renovations, the Blues ownership has secured the right to host future NCAA basketball, wrestling, and hockey tournaments that will bring millions of dollars of revenue to the City of St. Louis.

 The Bordeaux Apartments, a historic rehab of the long-vacant Bouras Mop Factory, located at Park and Dolman in Lafayette Square, into 50 market-rate apartments catering to students at the nearby A.T.
 Still Dental University.

 1400 Russell Apartments, a $30 million, 130 unit, multi-family housing development on the site of a former vacant warehouse at 13th and Russell in Soulard.